sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-planefinder.md

 ---
-description: 'If you wish to feed PlaneFinder, follow the steps below.'
+description: "If you wish to feed PlaneFinder, follow the steps below."
 ---

 # Feeding PlaneFinder